ulricharmel/github-actions-tutorial/README.md

 1. Does the software install and run?
 2. Does it pass all software tests?

 Once we give it these instructions, it will run them on each machine it spins up.
 Once complete, it will report back to us the success of the operations.
 Since most CI platforms are hosted online, this entire process happens in the background, so we can continue working while it finishes.
 When we receive the report, it will precisely show where our software breaks and on which machine, so we can apply the needed fixes to make sure its compatible with that machine.

+The final and most important aspect to this whole process is that is independent of the user and their machine.
+This creates a generalized and unbiased approach to installing and running your software so that it has the best chance to run on all systems.

 ---